Honor Magic VS hands-on review: one fine foldable

 Honor Magic Vs cameras: not short on sensors

-The Magic Vs certainly has the sort of camera hardware you’d expect from a folding flagship.
-There’s a 50MP main snapper with an f/1.9 aperture lens and sizeable Sony sensor for capturing plenty of light, with two more cameras playing supporting roles.
+The Magic Vs has the sort of camera hardware you’d expect from a folding flagship: a 50MP main snapper with an f/1.9 aperture lens and sizeable Sony sensor for capturing plenty of light, plus two more cameras playing supporting roles.

 The first is a 50MP, f/2.0 ultrawide with a 122-degree field of view.
 That’s a fair bit wider than some rivals, and means you can fit an impressive amount into every shot.
 In some cases we actually found it too wide, effectively zooming so far out from our subjects they got lost amongst the wider scene, although the camera app lets you digitally zoom between 0.5x and 1x to compensate.
-The second is an 8MP telephoto with 3x optical zoom and an f/2.4 aperture lens.
-That may not be an especially high pixel count, but it’s still enough to to deliver consistent results in good light.
+It’s not brilliant at preserving detail, though, and colours aren’t consistent with the main lens.

 There are also two punch-hole selfie cams: one on the outer screen and another on the inner one.
 They’ve both got 16MP sensors and are perfectly fine for video calls.